Software Publisher Certificate

-To comply with the kernel-mode code signing policy of 64-bit versions of Windows Vista and later versions of Windows, you can sign a kernel-mode driver by using a Software Publisher Certificate (SPC).
+To comply with the kernel-mode code signing policy of 64-bit versions of Windows, you can sign a kernel-mode driver by using a Software Publisher Certificate (SPC).
 The SPC is obtained from a third-party certificate authority (CA) that is authorized by Microsoft to issue such certificates.
-Signatures generated with this type of SPC also comply with the PnP driver signing requirements for 64-bit and 32-bit versions of Windows Vista and later versions of Windows.
+Signatures generated with this type of SPC also comply with the PnP driver signing requirements for 64-bit and 32-bit versions of Windows.

 Note Windows 10 for desktop editions (Home, Pro, Enterprise, and Education) and Windows Server 2016 kernel-mode drivers must be signed by the Windows Hardware Dev Center Dashboard and the Windows Hardware Dev Center Dashboard requires an EV certificate.
 For more info about these changes, see Driver Signing Changes in Windows 10.